-In 2016, training classes will be held at the Silicon Valley Community Foundation, 1300 S. El Camino Real, San Mateo.
+The training classes will be held at the Silicon Valley Community Foundation, 1300 S. El Camino Real, San Mateo.
 Some class meetings may be held off-site (within San Mateo and San Francisco counties) when coursework includes topics such as composting and pruning.
-A detailed schedule of classes and locations will be available at orientation.
+A detailed schedule of classes and locations will be available at orientation..

 When are the classes held and how much time should I expect to spend on the training program?

-The training period is 16 consecutive weeks: an orientation meeting, 14 weeks of class time, and a graduation celebration.
-In 2016, the dates are January 6, 2016 to April 20, 2016.
-The weekly classes will be held Wednesdays from 9:30 AM to 4:00 PM.
-Trainees are paired with mentors to help guide them through training class and to introduce them to the SM & SF Counties Master Gardener Program.
-The time commitment for training is estimated to be 10-15 hours per week, including class time.
+The training period is 16 weeks: an orientation meeting on September 4th, 14 weeks of class time, and a graduation celebration on January 17, 2020.
+The weekly classes are typically held Wednesdays from 9:30 AM to 4:00 PM.
+Trainees are paired with mentors to help guide them through the training class and to introduce them to the UC Master Gardener Program of San Mateo and San Francisco Counties.
+The time commitment for training is estimated to be 15-20 hours per week, including class time.

-What is the commitment to the Master Gardener Program?
+What is the commitment to the UC Master Gardener Program?

-In the first year, Master Gardeners are required to complete 50 volunteer service hours, 24.5 of which are shifts on the UC Master Gardener Helpline located in Half Moon Bay on Mondays or Thursdays during the hours of 9:00 AM – 4:00 PM.
-In subsequent years, to remain a Certified Master Gardener, 25 hours of SM & SF Master Gardener-sponsored volunteer service and 12 hours of continuing education are required.
+In the first year, UC Master Gardeners are required to complete 50 volunteer service hours, 24.5 of which are shifts on the UC Master Gardener Helpline: located in Half Moon Bay on Mondays, San Francisco on Wednesdays, and in Redwood City on Thursdays, during the hours of 9:00 AM – 4:00 PM.
+Our San Francisco Helpline operates on Wednesdays 10:30 AM-2:00 PM.
+In subsequent years, to remain a UC-Certified Master Gardener, 25 hours of UC Master Gardener Program of San Mateo and San Francisco Counties-sponsored volunteer service and 12 hours of continuing education are required.